Zoltan-Balazs/jabyinja/README.md

 ## Usage

-Without specifying any files, the program will try to interpret `Main.class`, located in the same directory as from where you ran the program from
+Without specifying any files, the program will try to interpret `Main.class`, located in the same directory as from where you ran the program from.
-If you do intend to specifcy a given file, do it with a single argumentum, where you name the .class file (i.e. if your file is named Example.class, you write `Example.class` **NOT** `Example`)
+If you do intend to specifcy a given file, do it with a single argument, where you name the .class file (i.e. if your file is named Example.class, you write `Example.class` **NOT** `Example`)